gadenbuie/garrickadenbuie-com/content/training.md

 </div>

 <p>
-I love teaching a range of data science and programming topics, including those listed above, and I'm happy to develop custom materials that address your or your team's specifc needs.
+I love teaching a range of data science and programming topics, including those listed above, and I'm happy to develop custom materials that address your or your team's specific needs.
 </p>

 <div class="email-divider">